somrajroy/AWS3TierArchitecturewithTFModules/README.md

 - [AWS CLI configured with appropriate credentials](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) <br/>
 - Create a bucket in AWS S3 pass it to parameter `bucket` in file `backend.tf` <br/>
 - Create a `Dynamodb` table with default values and `Partition key` as `LockID` and pass the table name to parameter `dynamodb_table` in file `backend.tf`<br/>
+- Please verify and update the AMI id in `terraform.tfvars` file.
+AWS changes the value frequently.
+So please go to EC2 console and check the AMI for `Amazon Linux 2` for the region you choose and update the value.
+In demo the region is `us-west-2` and the AMI is for `Amazon Linux 2` as of today.<br/>
-- Download/Clone the source code and run 'terraform init/p;an/validate/apply'
+- Download/Clone the source code and run 'terraform init/plan/validate/apply'

 ##### Architecture Diagram
 Below is the sample architecture diagram.